modelica/ModelicaConference2023/README.md

 Liebigstrasse 19
 52070 Aachen

 Das Liebig and Charles are the main conference locations where  all tutorials, vendor presentations and paper sessions take place.
-Lunch and dinner will be in Halle 60.DIRECTIONS - BY PUBLIC TRANSPORTATION.
+Lunch and dinner will be in Halle 60.
+##### DIRECTIONS - BY PUBLIC TRANSPORTATION
 There are two bus stops close to the conference location with the following lines:
 Lukasstraße (4 minute walk): 34
-Liebigstraße (9 minute walk): 1,11,21,31,41,52, 70, 220, SB20DIRECTIONS - BY CAR & BIKE.
+Liebigstraße (9 minute walk): 1,11,21,31,41,52, 70, 220, SB20
+##### DIRECTIONS - BY CAR & BIKE
 There are several free car and bike parking spots available.

 <img src="images/venue.png" alt="Venue Information">